UNCG-CSE/Poststorm_Imagery/docs/progress_report_24-09-2019.md

     I was assigned to do two tasks.
 First task was to download the post-strom images from the NOAA.gov website.
 It took me the first three weeks to finish the first task.
 Second task was to create a script to compressed the large size .jpg image file.
 I have created an script to compress all the .jpg image file recursively.
 Due to the large file size, it takes longer to upload an image on the UI.
-Smaller size image will easy uploable to the dashboard.
+Smaller size image will be easily uploable to the dashboard.
 This task took me one week to finish it completely.

 -   [**Daniel Foster**](https://github.com/dlfosterbot)